StackStorm/st2/docs/source/install/sources.rst

        sudo chown -R stanley:stanley /home/stanley/.ssh/

-To run Stanley from source, it's assumed that python virtual environment is activated and in use.
+To run st2 from source, it's assumed that python virtual environment is activated and in use.

 ::